tsujamin/digi-approval/HACKING.md

 swift --os-username demo --os-tenant-name demo --os-password password --os-auth-url http://127.0.0.1:5000/v2.0 stat
 ```

+There are some settings in the chef development environment.
+Don't change these becaues localrc for devstack doesn't actually honour them at all.
+(And several are fixed in devstack anyway.)

+**The django module doesn't implement exists() correctly, so if we get overwriting issues, suspect that!**

 # Frequently Encountered Problems #

 + **I've lost network access in the guest**: have you moved networks?
 Do a ```vagrant reload``` and try again.